Guruvendra47/Python/Assignments/Assignment_1_Answers.md

 ---

-## Q9 — Input Validation (type casting + condition)

-**Question.** Take age as input, validate numeric, and classify into Child, Teenager, Adult, or Senior.
+## Q9 — Take age as input, validate numeric, and classify into Child, Teenager, Adult, or Senior.

 **Explanation.** Validate using `int()` with exception handling.
 Accept only reasonable range (0–120).
 Use conditionals for classification.